-Metric definition: The number of times a book has been purchased.
+Metric definition: Sales figures record the number of times a book has been purchased.
 Sales ranking is a derivative metric that demonstrates how well a book is selling in comparison to other books.

-Metric calculation: The number of times a book has been purchased across the data sources being tracked by the metric provider.
+Metric calculation: Sales figures record the number of times a book has been purchased across the data sources being tracked by the metric provider.
 Sales rank is a relative representation of how a book is selling in comparison to all books or other books in the same subject category.

 Appropriate use cases: Book sales and rankings can be used to demonstrate popular attention to a work.

 Limitations: Detailed, complete, and historical sales information can be difficult to obtain, as even the most comprehensive sources are limited to the recent past and do not include sales to libraries or used book sales, for example.

 Inappropriate use cases: Monograph sales are not a direct measure of readership, research quality, or impact.